regenwatchdog/regenwatchdog.github.io/_posts/2021-08-26-august2021-news-roundup.md

 The [viability assessment](https://msp.havering.gov.uk/planning/search-applications#DOC?DocNo=2505377) submitted for the scheme, says that it cannot provide more social rented homes or meet the Mayor's 50% affordable housing requirement because the scheme is not viable. - i.e. the scheme only provides 6% profit for Wates (Havering's development partner) and not the 14% the viability assessment says that it requires.

-The viability assessment also shows that the Mayor is providing £18.5m grant funding to the Council and its development partner for the redevelopment of the estate.
-It also states that Havering Council has spent over £15m decanting the estate (para 7.15).
-There is nothing in the planning application explaining how it complies with the Mayor's policy requirement that demolition is being pursued as a last resort and no cost/benefit analysis to show that the £33.5m in public funds couldn't have been better spent on refurbishment or in-fill development.
+The viability assessment also shows that the Mayor is providing £18.5m grant funding to the Council and its development partner for the redevelopment of the estate and that Havering Council has spent over £15m decanting the estate (para 7.15).
+There is nothing in the planning application explaining how the scheme complies with the Mayor's policy requirement that demolition is being pursued as a last resort and no cost/benefit analysis to show that the £33.5m in public funds couldn't have been better spent on refurbishment or in-fill development.

 Havering's [re-housing offer](https://www.havering.gov.uk/download/downloads/id/1877/information_for_property_owners.pdf) for leaseholders displaced by their schemes is by far one of the poorest in comparison with other London boroughs.